Alaina Hallett

 Director of Wilderness School & Adult Programs Instructor

-She began teaching food systems and ecology in inner-city public schools of Vancouver, guiding therapeutic horticulture programs at the BC Children and Women’s hospital, and teaching beekeeping in inner city community gardens.
-Her continued quest for deeper meaning led her to study at the Wilderness Awareness School for 2 years which blew her inner world wide open.
-This experience was deeply transformative, and laid a new life path for her in nature connection mentoring and cultural repair.
+After completing her degree at SFU in Political Science and French, she shifted gears towards environmental work, teaching food systems and ecology in inner-city public schools of Vancouver, guiding therapeutic horticulture programs at the BC Children and Women’s hospital, and teaching beekeeping in inner city community gardens.
+She also trained and taught yoga for 4 years.
+Her continued quest for deeper meaning and the instinctual and mysterious pull of nature led her to study at the Wilderness Awareness School in Washington from 2013-15.
+This experience was deeply transformative, introducing her to a kind of interconnection with land that she trusts her ancestors once new.
+It ultimately opened a new path for her in nature connection mentoring and cultural repair back home in BC.